chinapedia/wikipedia.abstract.en/Page/Andorra.md

 The Iberian and Roman Andorra

-Ann%C3%ADbal,_andosins.png's route (in red) during the Second Punic War.
+'s route (in red) during the Second Punic War.
 The Iberian tribes (in green) fought against the Carthaginian army in the Pyrenees.]]

 The inhabitants of the valleys were traditionally associated with the Iberians and historically located in Andorra as the Iberian tribe _Andosins_ or _Andosini_ (Ἀνδοσίνους) during the 7th and 2nd centuries BC.
 Influenced by Aquitanias, Basque and Iberian languages, the locals developed some current toponyms.
 Early writings and documents relating to this group of people goes back to the second century BC by the Greek writer Polybius in his _Histories_ during the Punic Wars.[17]